pudly/schmopera-hugo/content/articles/running-time.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1669042005/media/2022/11/Uncovered_LaitmanLax_vv8jfp.jpg){{% /md %}}

-<figcaption>Librettist Leah Lax (left) and composer Lori Laitman, creators of Uncovered, premiered at HERE Arts Center, 2022.</figcaption>
+<figcaption>Librettist Leah Lax (left) and composer Lori Laitman, creators of Uncovered, produced by City Lyric Opera and premiered at HERE Arts Center, 2022.</figcaption>
 </figure>

 The true story of a Hasidic woman who broke away from her community, made for a popular TV show (_Unorthodox_).
 And the true story of a scandal involving a lesbian couple in the Jewish community made for a successful, often-produced play with music (Indecent.)
 Uncovered covers some of the same territory as a true story about a gay Hasidic woman.
 The libretto was written by Leah Lax, based on her published memoirs (as mentioned, this is a true story,) and she has written nine scenes that take us from her wedding to her divorce.
 Though the first three scenes take us in depth through one crucial night, the remaining six fly through a dozen years or more and the result is the feeling that something - or a few somethings - are missing.